Democracy Manifest: Synopsis

-The video shows an unidentified man being escorted by police from a Chinese restaurant in Brisbane, Queensland, into a waiting police car.
-He says, "You just assured me that I could speak."
-He is agitated by this situation, and when told he is being placed under arrest he exclaims, "I am under what?"
-As police try to wrestle him into the car, the man says, "Gentlemen, this is democracy manifest."
-As he is being forced inside the car, he says, "Have a look at the headlock here."
-As the scuffle continues, he exclaims: "See that chap over there ...", and then he suddenly shouts, "Get your hand off my penis!
+The video depicts the arrest of a middle-aged man outside a Chinese restaurant in Fortitude Valley, Brisbane.
+As officers are escorting him to a police car, the man begins to argue with them, saying that "You just assured me that I could speak."
+When told he is being placed under arrest, he exclaims, "I am under what?"
+A scuffle ensues as the man resists the officers' attempts to wrestle him into the car.
+During the struggle, the man looks past the camera and says, "Gentlemen, this is democracy manifest!"
+He comments on an officer's attempt at performing a headlock and briefly gestures towards a nearby man before shouting, "Get your hand off my penis!
 This is the bloke who got me on the penis before."